kwaleko/parlimantaryGazette/README.md

 ### Depression.hs
 this module contains the use case then the the total amount a district wishes to pay exceed the collected tax amount.

+### Parsing
+this module contains the parsing for JSON to AX type and vice versa

 ## Adapter
 ### JSON.hs